arnoldrobbins/mcilroy-regex/README.md

 The `additional` files are in the second commit, and the third commit contains changes sent by Dr. McIlroy to compile on a modern Linux system.

+One file was accidentally left out: `array.c`.
+This has been added witih a commit date matching what Dr. McIlroy shows in his file system.
+I have tagged this point in the code and also saved it aside in the `original-code` branch.

 Going forward will be my own work to modernize the package and to make it buildable using `make` instead of the Bell Labs `mk` tool.